 To monitor Azure with Checkmk, you will need your subscription ID and your tenant ID (also known as the ‘Directory ID’).

 First, register Checkmk Monitoring as an app so that you can work with the Azure API.
-The option for this can be found in the Azure portal at Azure Active Directory > App registration > New application registration:
+The option for this can be found in the Azure portal at Azure Active Directory > App registrations > New registration:

 Assign a name of your choice.
 In the example we use